-Electricity is something you use every day, but have you stopped to think about what things conduct current, and which things don’t?
-With a plasma ball Science Mom demonstrates which things resist and conduct electricity and explains how this important phenomenon works.
-We also take a look at static electricity, moving balloons and cans without touching them, and making orbs of tinsel levitate in the air.
+Electricity is something we use every day, but how often do we stop to think about what things conduct current, and why?
+With a plasma ball, Science Mom demonstrates which materials conduct electricity and explains how this fascinating phenomenon works.
+During the workshop, we’ll also take a look at static electricity, moving balloons and cans without touching them, and making orbs of tinsel levitate into the air.

 4. Bernoulli, Blowers, and Bags

 What does a scientist from long ago have to do with airplanes and floating ping pong balls?
 As it turns out, quite a lot!
 Science Mom explains the Bernoulli effect and how a single principle of physics allows us to predict and manipulate one of the most dynamic and interesting fluids we interact with: air.

 5. Foaming Reactions

 Mentos plus soda has become an iconic example of a chemical reaction.
 But what causes it?
 Is it a chemical reaction, or a physical reaction?
 And if mentos work, then what about other materials like sugar, salt, or sand?
 Science Mom unpacks the scientific method and how it can help us get to the truth of the matter in this sticky experiment.
 This demonstration must be done outside.